spcourse/python/en/files/index.md

         print(line)
     input_file.close()

 The `'r'` argument in the `open()` function means 'read'.
-When you run this program you'll see that the line of 1988 shows up on your screen as follows:
+When you run this program you'll see that for example the line with the season of 1988-89 shows up on your screen as follows:

     198889, AC Milan, 33, 19

+The whole line is stored as one string in the variable `line`, after which it is printed.

 ## Step 2: splitting of a line and save it in a list